-Exchanging live voice and video over IP (VoIP and Video over IP) has progressed from simply being being a smart technique to cut phone carrier bills to being an indispensable technology for collaboration and worker productivity.
-Unified communications, at one time restricted to integrating Internet-based voice calls and faxing on a single network platform to take the place of expensive PBX systems, today includes rich media, mobile communications, chat, real-time presence, services, and more all within a cohesive ecosystem that is easy to manage, extensible, secure, fault-tolerant, economical, and user friendly.
+Exchanging live voice and video over IP has evolved from simply being being a savvy way to cut phone carrier bills to a required tool for productive collaboration.
+Converged IP communications, once restricted to combining Internet-based voice and faxes on the same system in order to take the place of expensive PBX equipment, now includes rich media, mobility, instant messaging, presence, services, and more all in a centralized ecosystem that is manageable, extensible, protected, resilient, cost-effective, and user friendly.

-Progent can provide the remote or onsite consulting services of a certified CCIE (Collaboration) specialist to assist businesses of all sizes to plan, install, manage, migrate, optimize, move, and repair Cisco UC products so that you maximize the competitive advantage of your communications investment.
-Progent can deliver expert support for all components of Cisco's unified communications solutions including call processing and control tools, VoIP and softphones, and teleconferencing platforms.
-Progent in addition provides consulting and support for Cisco's realtime media-optimized infrastructure such as Integrated Services routers, Catalyst and Nexus switches, ASA firewalls, and IP voice gateways.
+Progent can provide the online or on-premises services of a Cisco-certified CCIE (Collaboration) specialist who can assist businesses of all sizes to design, configure, manage, upgrade, optimize, relocate, and troubleshoot Cisco UC products so you can realize the greatest strategic value of your UC system.
+Progent offers advanced support for all components of Cisco's unified communications solutions such as call management software, IP phones and softphones, and immersive telepresence platforms.
+Progent also offers consulting and support services for Cisco's IP voice-optimized infrastructure including ISR routers, Catalyst switches, ASA firewalls, and IP voice gateways.

 Call Control Agents - Unified Communications Manager/CallManager